 - Simple syrup (1 tablespoon sugar, dissolved in 1 tablespoon hot water)

-- In the bowl of a stand mixer fitted with a dough hook attachment, add the ingredients in the following order: heavy cream, milk, egg, sugar, cake flour, bread flour, yeast, and salt.
+- In the bowl of a stand mixer fitted with a dough hook attachment, add the ingredients in the following order: heavy cream, milk, egg, sugar, all-purpose flour (or mixture of cake flour & bread flour, if using), yeast, and salt.
 Turn on the mixer to “stir,” and knead for 15 minutes, occasionally stopping the mixer to push the dough together.
 If the dough is sticking to the sides of the bowl, add a little more flour 1 tablespoon at a time until it pulls away from the sides (it should be sticking to the bottom of the mixing bowl, but not the sides).
 If kneading by hand, extend the kneading time by 5-10 minutes.

 - Next, cover the dough with a damp towel, and place in a warm spot until the dough has doubled in size (1-2 hours).
 We proof our dough in a closed microwave with a mug of just-boiled water next to it.